luharvey/TARDIS-Citadel/README.md

 Flags:
 -s: run the simulations without the aid of multiprocessing

 -o: overwrite the existing synthetic spectra folder corresponding to the same name

+-n: specify the size of groups to split the simulations into (set to number of CPUs by default)

 Dependancies:
 TARDIS and the dependancies therein.
 Advised to create a conda environment from the environment definition file offered in the TARDIS repository: https://github.com/tardis-sn/tardis